satya-thirumani/shark-tank-india/README.md

 - Company Website - Company Website URL

+- Started in - Year in which startup was started/incorporated

 - Number of Presenters - Number of presenters

 - Male Presenters - Number of male presenters

 - Female Presenters - Number of female presenters

+- Transgender Presenters - Number of transgender/LGBTQ presenters

 - Couple Presenters - Are presenters wife/husband ?
 1-yes, 0-no

-- Pitchers Average Age - Pitchers average age, <30 young, 30-50 middle, >50 old
+- Pitchers Average Age - All pitchers average age, <30 young, 30-50 middle, >50 old

-- Started in - Year in which startup was started/incorporated

-- Pitchers City - Presenter's town/city
+- Pitchers City - Presenter's town/city or city where company head office exists

-- Pitchers State - Indian state pitcher hails from
+- Pitchers State - Indian state pitcher hails from or state where company head office exists

-- Yearly Revenue - Yearly revenue, in lakhs INR
+- Yearly Revenue - Yearly revenue, in lakhs INR, -1 means negative revenue, 0 means pre-revenue

-- Monthly Sales - Total monthly sales
+- Monthly Sales - Total monthly sales, in lakhs

-- Gross Margin - Gross Margin of company, in percentages
+- Gross Margin - Gross margin/profit of company, in percentages

+- Net Margin - Net margin/profit of company, in percentages

+- Cash Burn - In loss; burning/paying money from their pocket

+- SKUs - Stock Keeping Units or number of varieties, at the time of pitch

+- Has Patents - Pitcher has Patents (filed/granted), at the time of pitch

 - Original Ask Amount - Original Ask Amount, in lakhs INR

-- Original Ask Equity - Original Ask Equity, in percentages
+- Original Offered Equity - Original Offered Equity, in percentages

 - Valuation Requested - Valuation Requested, in lakhs INR